elifesciences/tech-team/adr/0002-use-containers-for-foreign-languages.md

 ## Decision

-We will use Docker containers to deploy tools that require building from source in a foreign language, in testing or production environments.
+We will use existing Docker containers to deploy tools that require building from source in a foreign language, in testing or production environments.

 ## Consequences